cs1302uga/cs1302-gallery/README.md

   $ mvn -e -Dprism.order=sw exec:java
   ```

-  Of course, you proably put one of the lines above
+  Of course, you probably put one of the lines above
   [in a script](https://github.com/cs1302uga/cs1302-tutorials/blob/master/scripts/scripts.md)
   so that you do not have to type it out every time.